User Manual — Web Interface (Firmware 1.8.3 and 2.0.3)

 - Days: select either a Weekly schedule or an Interval schedule.

 - For Weekly Schedule, select the week days, and an optional Odd/Even day restriction.
 If an Odd day restriction is selected, the program will only apply on the selected week days and if it’s an odd day of the month (except the 31st or Feb 29th).

 - For Interval Schedule, you can set any interval of 2 days or more, and the starting day.
 For example, if the interval is 3 and starting day is 0, the program will apply today and every 3rd day from today.
 If the starting day is 1, it will apply tomorrow and every 3rd day from tomorrow.

 The program execution is determined as follows.
 First, at every minute, the controller checks through all programs stored in memory.
 If today matches the selected days and the current time matches the start time or an interval since the start time (but before the end time), a program match is found.
 The algorithm will then pass the selected stations with duration time to a list of scheduled stations.
 If multiple stations are matched at at the same time, they will all be scheduled into the same list, regardless of whether they come from the same program.
 Therefore if two programs have the same start and interval time settings, they will always be scheduled together.
 Next, the algorithm will start running the scheduled list, and the running pattern is as follows:

-- If a station’s Master Operation flag is on, Master On/Off Adj will be applied to fine tune the time to turn on and off the master station.
+- If a station’s Master Operation flag is on, Master On/Off Adj will be applied (Sequential mode only) to fine tune the time to turn on and off the master station.
 For example, if the Master On Adj is +3 and Master Off Adj is -3, the master station will turn on 3 seconds after a station opens, and off 3 seconds before the station closes.

 Use the same time settings with different duration times: